Major Upgrades

 Log in to the Umbraco backoffice to verify the upgrade has happened.

-If you are unable to login locally via Umbraco ID and URL shows
+If you cannot login locally via Umbraco ID and URL shows

 /umbraco/authorizeupgrade?redir=